Gosford High School: Sport

 Gosford and Orange High School have an annual school exchange program which has taken place since 1968.
 Each year sporting teams are selected from both Orange and Gosford High Schools to compete against each other for the Malynley Shield, the name Malynley being an acronym of Dews' family members who donated the shield.

 Agriculture

 Gosford High School shares a three-hectare agricultural farm with neighbouring Henry Kendall High School.

-Clubs

-Gosford High School contains a number of student run clubs of which include: